strangerism/SEALs/README.md

 You can use CLI `-exclude` option to update/generate exclusive lists.

-For example you have a custom GAMMA modlist and you have both the **SEALs Config - Anomaly** and **SEALs Config - BAGGA** enabled which applies the Anomaly seals to all the Anomaly guns, but also the GAMMA seal to GAMMA ***enabled*** guns.
+For example you have a custom GAMMA modlist and you have both the **SEALs Config - Anomaly** and **SEALs Config - GAMMA** enabled which applies the Anomaly seals to all the Anomaly guns, but also the GAMMA seal to GAMMA ***enabled*** guns.

 However you want to create a new seals that tags all guns you have installed on top of these guns.